weakish/weakish.github.com/dive-into/jetbrains.md

 I use Sublime Text keymap with a few tweaks:

 - Basic completion: **Tab**.
 With the auto formatting function, I do not need to use Tab to indent.
-Thus Tab can be used to trigger completion.
-And when the completions pop up, I can press Tab again to confirm the completion candicate, very convinient.
+Thus, Tab can be used to trigger completion.
+And when the completions pop up, I can press Tab again to confirm the completion candidate, very convenient.
 - Find Action: the ultimate keyboard shortcut deserves **F1** (inspired by vscode)
 - Rename variable name: **F2** is used for renaming file names in most file managers and renaming variables in vscode.
 For consistency, I also removed `Ctrl+F2` for toggling bookmark, and bind `Ctrl+F2` to introducing variables, `Shift+F2` to inline variables, `Ctrl+Shift+F2` to introduce constants, `Alt+F2` to introduce functions (extract methods).
 - Go to declaration or usage: **F4** since this powerful navigation includes the function of "go to source".